 Official 7 Day National Weather Service Forecast (CAZ516)

-Today: Mostly cloudy in the morning then becoming partly cloudy.
-Breezy.
-A slight chance of drizzle in the morning.
-Highs in the mid to upper 60s.
+juneteenth: Sunny, breezy.
+Highs in the mid 70s to lower 90s.
 Northwest winds 10 to 20 mph increasing to 20 to 30 mph in the afternoon.

-Thursday: Partly cloudy in the morning then becoming sunny.
-Highs in the mid 80s.
+Tuesday: Partly cloudy in the morning then becoming sunny.
+Highs in the 80s.

 Product Disclaimer